christophdb/cs3-2025-seatable-status-update/Slides.md

 This one is important.
 Let me explain you the different purposes of the app and the base. -->
 <!-- _header: SeaTable Status update -->

-# Avaiable page types in the universal app
+# Available page types in the universal app

 ![bg w:600px](./img/app-builder-select-page-type.png)